Appendix C — Installing and Configuring Ollama

 call_ollama("Explain what a workflow is in one sentence.")

-[1] "A workflow is a series of coordinated tasks and activities that are performed in a logical order to achieve a specific goal or objective, often involving multiple stages, processes, and interactions between people, systems, and data."
+[1] "A workflow is a series of connected tasks, processes, and activities that are designed to achieve a specific goal or objective, often involving multiple stakeholders, tools, and systems."

 D.8 Switch models from R